SWRG/library-linked-data/README.md

 # Data Summary

-This folder contains the summary of data collected by the [aggregator tool](https://github.com/Pavlov123/semantic_indexer).
+This folder contains the summary of data collected by the [accumulator tool](https://github.com/Pavlov123/semantic_indexer).

 Data are stored in file `total-stats-summary.csv` in the form of a matrix with 5 columns.
 For each row: